huffypiet/implicit-vs-explicit-css-html/cl4psod4r00zon1nvhf2458s7.md

 </html>
 ```

-This `<div>` is just an example and I know there are a ton of other HTML Elements with bond to `IMFs`, you can research and update this article, I invite you to edit this article with your findings too.
+This `<div>` is just an example and I know there are a ton of other HTML Elements with a bond to `IMFs`, you can research and update this article, I invite you to edit this article with your findings too.
 I shall make a repo available at https://github.com/huffypiet/implicit-vs-explicit-css-html, please kindly fork and PR if you find anything to update this article.
 Thanks.

 #### Conclusion: